mrpeterz/simple-bank/README.md

    * a) Show all branches along with the highest balance at each branch.
 A branch with no customers should show 0 as the highest balance.
    * b) List just those branches that have more than two customers with a balance over 50,000.

-Analysis implementation:
+:male_detective: Analysis implementation:

 The project follows driven domain design principles and hexagonal architecture (port/adapter).

-The domain entities are:
+:hammer_and_wrench: The domain entities are:

 * `User`
 * `User Balance`